 How to increase processor speed

 Increasing the speed of a computer processor, or CPU, is not an easy thing to do.
 There are essentially two options for accomplishing this task: overclocking or buying and installing a new one.
-Both options require a strong knowledge of computer hardware, and the first option requires the user to how to use BIOS.
+Both options require a strong knowledge of computer hardware, and the first option requires you to use BIOS.

 Overclocking the processor

-Warning: Overclocking can result in damage to the processor, as well as other hardware.
+Overclocking can result in damage to the processor, and other hardware.
 Make sure you have a heat sink and fan that are capable of dissipating the increased heat generated by overclocking the processor.
 You'll also need diagnostic tools and appropriate knowledge of your processor's limitations.
 Proceed with caution.

 Upgrading the processor

-Due to the risks of overclocking or the inability to overclock some processors in general, it may be best just to buy a new processor.
+Due to the risks of overclocking, or the inability to overclock some processors in general, it may be best to buy a new processor.
 Before attempting to upgrade your processor, make sure your motherboard is compatible.
-Often times new CPUs utilize different architecture or dimensions, requiring you to purchase a new motherboard as well.
+Often, new CPUs utilize different architecture or dimensions, requiring you to purchase a new motherboard as well.